meldig/pdal-parallelizer/docs/source/usage.rst

     {
-        "input": "The folder that contains your input files (or a file path)", "output": "The folder that will receive your output files", "temp": "The folder that will contains your serialized pipelines" "pipeline": "Your pipeline path"
+        "input": "The folder that contains your input files (or a file path)", "output": "The folder that will receive your output files", "temp": "The folder that will contains your serialized pipelines", "pipeline": "Your pipeline path"
     }